netidx/netidx-book/src/administration.md

   process on the resolver server machine when setting max_connections.
 You can easily raise this number on modern linux systems using ulimit.

-The resolver server drops idle read client connections fairly quickly (configurable, recommended default 60 seconds), however if you have many thousands or tens of thousands of read clients that want to do a lot of reading simultaneously then you may need to raise the maximum number of file descriptors available, and/or deploy additional processes to avoid file descriptor exhaustion.
+- While the resolver server drops idle read client connections fairly quickly (default 60 seconds), if you have many thousands or tens of thousands of read clients that want to do a lot of reading simultaneously then you may need to raise the maximum number of file descriptors available, and/or deploy additional processes to avoid file descriptor exhaustion.

+- Some implementations of Krb5/GSSAPI keep a file descriptor open for every active client/server session, which in our case means every read client, but also every publisher, connected or not.
+This has been fixed in recent versions of MIT Kerberos (but may still manifest if you are running with KRB5_TRACE).
+Keep this in mind if you're seeing file descriptor exhaustion.